The Only Product Vision Template You’ll Ever Need

 First, make sure that your key stakeholders are in the room so you can work through the following structure together.
 It really is as simple as filling in the blanks.

-Test your product vision statement with the ol’ elevator pitch
+Test your vision statement with the ol’ elevator pitch

 Originally from Crossing the Chasm, by Geoffrey Moore, where it was introduced as an elevator pitch template.
 This exercise and many others appear in the Handy Guide for Product People.
 Try ProdPad for free or tweet us to get your very own copy in the mail!